acsbendi/Build-SFML-For-Android-On-Windows/README.md

 ### ● If you don't have NDK installed:

 You can install the newest version before building SFML, by executing `download-ndk-and-build-sfml.bat`.
 You can also specify where to install ndk, by providing an absolute path to the script.
 For example, if you want to install it in D:\Android, then you should run `download-ndk-and-build-sfml.bat D:\Android`.
+After downloading the NDK, this script will also run `build-sfml.bat` and thus build SFML.

 ## Path to the downloaded SFML repository